flippercloud/flipper/docs/cache_store/README.md

 adapter = Flipper::Adapters::CacheStore.new(memory_adapter, cache, expires_in: 5.minutes)
 flipper = Flipper.new(adapter)
 ```
-Setting `:expires_in` is optional and will set an expiration time on Flipper cache keys.
+Setting `expires_in` is optional and will set an expiration time on Flipper cache keys.
 If specified, all flipper keys will use this `expires_in` over the `expires_in` passed to your ActiveSupport cache constructor.

 ## Internals

 Each feature is stored in the underlying cache store.

 This is an example using `ActiveSupport::Cache::MemoryStore` with the [Flipper memory adapter](https://github.com/jnunemaker/flipper/blob/master/lib/flipper/adapters/memory.rb).

-Each key is namespaced under `flipper/v1/feature/:feature_key`
+Each key is namespaced under `flipper/v1/feature/`

 ```ruby
 require 'active_support/cache'